tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---
+There are 3 parts
+Verbs
+Client
+Server

-The t-shirts are the HTTP verbs.
+The t-shirts are the verbs

 TODO Poster with HTTP verbs
 TODO Poster with status codes